Untitled

 Introduction to Animal tracking, field collection and tree identification

-Finish the Invitation onine discussion before class and be ready to discuss in class.
+Finish the Invitation onine discussion before class and be ready to discuss in class while we are out in the field.

 Class discussion and prepare for upcoming homework on Tree leaf collection/drawings in journals.